vuesion/vuesion/README.md

 **Instant feedback**

 Enjoy the best DX (Developer eXperience) and code your app at the speed of thought!
-Your saved changes to the CSS and JS are reflected instantaneously without refreshing the page.
+Your saved changes to the CSS and TypeScript are reflected instantaneously without refreshing the page.
 Preserve application state even when you update something in the underlying code!

 **SEO** (with [vue-meta](https://github.com/declandewet/vue-meta))